goossens/ObjectTalk/docs-src/tutorial/3d/fundamentals.md

 	var app = App();
 	os.runGUI();

-Let's run this App and be amazed how underwhelming to result is.
+Let's run this App and be amazed how underwhelming the result is.
 It looks like we drew just a square.
 Yes, It's kind of hard to tell that is a 3D cube since we're viewing it directly down the -Z axis and the cube itself is axis aligned so we're only seeing a single face.